cabouman/jax_startup/README.rst

 Running Demo(s)
 ---------------

-1. Download high-resolution images from [data](https://engineering.purdue.edu/~bouman/data_repository/data/jax_lab_data.tgz) and decompress it in the main folder.
+1. Download high-resolution images from [data](https://engineering.purdue.edu/~bouman/data_repository/data/jax_lab_data.tgz) and decompress it in the demo/data folder of the repository using the following commands.

     .. code-block::